Savonette gas field

 The Savonette gas field is a natural gas field located in the Atlantic Ocean.
 It was discovered in 2004 and developed by BP.
-It will begin production in 2012 and will produce natural gas and condensates.
-The total proven reserves of the Savonette gas field are around 2 trillion cubic feet (57×109m³), and production is slated to be around 250 million cubic feet/day (7.14×105m³).
+Natural gas production began in late October 2009.
+The total proven reserves of the Savonette gas field are around 2 trillion cubic feet (57 billion m³), and production is slated to be around 250 million cubic feet/day (714,000 m³).